Chicago Parental Alienation Attorneys

 Divorce is a difficult situation for children who need to maintain healthy and continuous relationships with both parents.
 Shielding children from parental conflicts is important for children to have emotionally stable lives.
 Some parents, however, try to force their children to choose sides in parental disagreements.

-Parental alienation syndrome (PAS) refers to a syndrome where one parent alienates the other parent from the children by disparaging the other parent.
+Parental alienation syndrome (PAS) refers to a syndrome where one parent alienates the other parent from a child through disparaging comments and actions about the other parent.
 The child, in response, turns against the other parent.
 Though parental alienation syndrome is not an actual syndrome according to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, parental alienation is increasingly brought up in court cases.

 PAS has not been tested scientifically and may not be valid in court in challenging parental custody.